If you have your own business, you better know how to write emails to people you don’t know, to get them to do something that will help you.

 Rick’s advice for pitching him via email

 Rick’s article offers good pointers for sending anyone a cold email.
+While theses pointers are useful, sometimes people need a bit more structure when sending an email.
+In that case, here are some cold email templates which are really helpful.
+However, even with a template, it is still possible to make a costly mistake.
 Here are the 5 ways people screw up their pitch to him:

 - You don’t tell him what the product actually is.